salomalo/Sarda-Backup/wp-content/plugins/tiny-compress-images/readme.txt

 `define( 'TINY_API_KEY', 'YOUR_API_KEY_HERE' );`

-Once set up you will see a message on the *Settings > Compress JPEG & PNG images* page.
+Once set up you will see a message on the *Settings > Media* page.
 This will work for normal and multisite WordPress installations.

 == Screenshots ==